awsdocs/aws-greengrass-developer-guide/doc_source/group-role.md

 + AWS IoT Greengrass defined as a trusted entity\.
 + The permission policies attached to the role must grant the permissions to your AWS resources that are required by the Lambda functions and connectors in the group, and by Greengrass system components\.

 Use the IAM console to create and configure the role and its permissions\.
-For steps that create an example role that allows access to an Amazon DynamoDB table, see [Configure the Group Role](config-iam-roles.md)\.
-For general steps, see [Creating a Role for an AWS Service \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.
+For steps that create an example role that allows access to an Amazon DynamoDB table, see [Configure the group role](config-iam-roles.md)\.
+For general steps, see [Creating a role for an AWS service \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.